Infinite reduced words and the Tits boundary of a Coxeter group: Introduction

-An infinite reduced word $\ii = i_1i_2i_3 \cdots$ is an infinite word such that each initial finite subword $i_1i_2 \cdots i_k$ is a reduced word for $W$.
 In Section~\ref{s:infinite reduced words} we review the notion of a braid limit $\ii \to \jj$ of two infinite reduced words, which roughly says that $\jj$ can be obtained from $\ii$ by an infinite sequence of braid moves.
-Braid limits give rise to an equivalence relation on infinite reduced words, and a partial order on the equivalence classes, called the limit weak order.
-This partial order generalises the usual weak order of a Coxeter group \cite{Bjorner-Brenti} to infinite reduced words.
-Lam and Pylyavskyy \cite{Lam-Pylyavskyy} studied the limit weak order of affine Weyl groups, where it was introduced in the context of the theory of total positivity of loop groups.
-When $W$ is the Weyl group of a Kac--Moody group, our present work may have applications to the yet-to-be-developed theory of total positivity of Kac--Moody groups.
+Braid limits give rise to an equivalence relation on infinite reduced words, and a partial order on the equivalence classes, called the limit weak order, and denoted $\limW$.
+Equivalently, we have $\ii \leq \jj$ in the limit weak order if and only if $\Inv(\ii) \subseteq \Inv(\jj)$.
+The limit weak order generalises the usual weak order of a Coxeter group (see for example \cite{Bjorner-Brenti}) to infinite reduced words.

+The poset $\limW$ is in general quite complicated, and can, for example, contain infinite intervals.
+Following \cite{Lam-Pylyavskyy}, we decompose $\limW$ into {\it blocks}, allowing us to study $\limW$ by studying two more manageable problems.
+We say that two infinite reduced words $\ii$ and $\jj$ are {\it in the same block} if $\Inv(\ii)$ and $\Inv(\jj)$ differ by finitely many elements.
+The limit weak order descends to a partial order on blocks.

+As we shall see, on the one hand, the limit weak order on blocks can be given a purely topological description in terms of the Tits boundary of the Davis complex.
+On the other hand, the limit weak order restricted to a block $B(\ii)$ is the usual weak order of a (usually infinite) Coxeter group.